smcclab/nime25/_drafts/call_email.md

 ## Call for Contributions to NIME2025: _entangled NIME_

 We invite you to be a part of [NIME2025: _entangled NIME_](https://nime2025.org), the International Conference on New Interfaces for Musical Expression.
-NIME2025 will take place at The Australian National University, Ngunnawal and Ngambri Country, Canberra, Australia with support for in-person and remote presentation.
+NIME2025 will take place at The Australian National University, Ngunnawal Country, Canberra, Australia with support for in-person and remote presentation.

 We invite submissions of new scholarly and creative works in the following categories: